Presenting the Probabilities of Different Effect Sizes: Towards a Better Understanding and Communication of Statistical Uncertainty: Application

 In the application, I convert the model to the following equivalent Bayesian linear regression model:

 where $y_{i}$ and $d_{i}$ are respectively the outcome $Y$ and the treatment $D$ for an individual $i$; $Normal(\cdot)$ denotes a normal distribution; $\mu_{i}$ is the mean for $i$ and $\sigma$ is the standard deviation in the normal distribution likelihood.
 For the quantity of interest $\beta_{1}$, I use a weakly informative prior of $Normal(\mu_{\beta_1}=0,\sigma_{\beta_1}=5)$.
 This prior reflects the point that the original study presents no prior belief in favor of the negative or positive average effect of a more violent method by an opposition group on public support, as it hypothesizes both effects as plausible.
-For $\beta_{0}$, the constant term, I use a weakly informative prior of $Normal(\mu_{\beta_0}=50,\sigma_{\beta_0}=20)$; this prior means that, without the treatment, respondents are expected to have a neutral attitude on average, but the baseline attitude of each individual may well vary.
-For $\sigma$ in the likelihood, I put a weakly informative prior of the exponential distribution $Exponential(rate=0.5)$, implying any stochastic factor is unlikely to change the predicted outcome value by greater than 10 points.
-I use four chains of MCMC process; per chain 10,000 iterations are done, the first 1,000 of which are discarded.
+For $\beta_{0}$, the constant term, I use a weakly informative prior of $Normal(\mu_{\beta_0}=50,\sigma_{\beta_0}=20)$.
+This prior means that, without the treatment, respondents are expected to have the median value of the dependent variable on average, but a large deviation from the median value is allowed in light of the data.\footnote{While the baseline conditions are different between the two analyses (occupation in the first analysis and demonstrations in the second analysis), the weakly informative nature makes the prior plausible for both analyses.} For $\sigma$ in the likelihood, I put a weakly informative prior of the exponential distribution $Exponential(rate=0.5)$, implying any stochastic factor is unlikely to change the predicted outcome value by greater than 10 points.
+I use four chains of MCMC process; per chain 20,000 iterations are done, the first 1,000 of which are discarded.
 The MCMC algorithm used is Stan \autocite{StanDevelopmentTeam2019b}, implemented via the rstanarm package version 2.21.1 \autocite{Goodrich2020a}.
 The $\hat{R}$ was approximately 1.00 for every estimated parameter, suggesting the models did not fail to converge.
-The effective sample size exceeded at least 15,000 for every estimated parameter.
+The effective sample size exceeded at least 30,000 for every estimated parameter.